 11. Why are you part of TNM community?

 I joined TNM community to help others reach employment happiness.
 I also want to learn tools and have access to resources to help me on my own career path.
-I think TNM community is a valuable resource for young adults and has made me feel like I'm part of a movement.
+I think TNM community is a valuable resource for young adults and has made me feel like I'm part of a movement.12.
+What does it mean to you write and share your perspectives on career search, job satisfaction, the real world/adulting, etc.?

 It's all about sharing my experiences.
 My experiences are not necessarily right or wrong, but I think they lend themselves to being inspiring to TNM readers.
 Readers might resonate with my stories, tips, guidance, and overall perspective because we are all in this together.
 Young adults need support and that's what I hope my writing does.
-I hope my articles support readers and inspire them to reach employment happiness for themselves.
+I hope my articles support readers and inspire them to reach employment happiness for themselves.13.
+What is one thing you would like to see The Niche Movement do that we aren’t doing?

 Post job opportunities.
 It would be nice if TNM had a tool for site visitors to research jobs in their zip codes.
 Some job boards out there are cluttered with old job postings or redundant jobs.
-It would be nice to use TNM to find work in any city.
+It would be nice to use TNM to find work in any city.14.
+How can The Niche Movement help you?

 The blog is helpful for me because I enjoy reading other contributors' perspectives.
 I would encourage TNM to continue to publish blog posts regularly.
 These posts have inspired me and I know they are helpful for readers out there.